KelvinMsft/kHypervisor/README.md

 # kHypervisor
-kHypervisor is a open source light-weighted Nested-Virtual Machine Monitor in Windows x64 platform. which is using a VT framework from Hyper-platform by Tandasat :-)
+kHypervisor is a open source light-weighted Nested-Virtual Machine Monitor in Windows x64 platform. which is using a VT framework from Hyper-platform :-)

 #Environment
 - Visual Studio 2015 update 3